Terms and Conditions

 the '7Ps'

 Proper Planning and Preparation Prevents Piss Poor Performance is the adage known as the 7Ps.
-OBO manages the Service this way and encourages the Rider to manage their Journey the same, particularly for trans-Africa and trans-Asia.
+OBO encourages the Rider to manage their Journey the same, particularly for trans-Africa and trans-Asia.
 The administrative tasks required to be completed by the Rider for the Service are also required for their Journey.
-The Rider should have their own cloud storage and onboard USB backup to save all of their shipment information for their Journey.
+The Rider should have their own cloud storage and onboard USB to backup all of this critical information for their Journey.

 1. 'General Advice' for the Journey